grafana/developer-advocacy/projects/Adobo and Avocados/A&A 28 - Mental health and ADHD as a superpower with Karen Todd.md

 	- Who are you?
 	- What do you do?
 	- What's your adobo? (a food, item, activity that reminds you of home)
-- Maria's career background
+- Career background
-- Let's get right to the topic!
-  - Why did you leave the software testing industry?
-    - What challenges did you face?
+  - How did you start your career in tech?
+- Neurodivergence
+  - What does it mean to be neurodivergent?
+  - What are some mental health conditions that fall under neurodivergence?
+    - ADHD
+    - Dyslexia
+    - Asperger's
+    - Autism spectrum disorder
+  - Impact on mental health and ways to cope
+  - Framing neurodivergence positively
+    - Opportunity for us to learn about people whose brain works differently
-    - What was the impact?
+    - Encourages us to look outside the box
-  - Why do people leave the software testing industry?
+    - Encourages us to embrace diversity
+  - How has neurodivergence boosts your testing?
+    - Deeper sense of curiosity
+    - Empathy (accessibility)
-    - Belief that testing skills are inferior
+    - Better exploratory testing
-    - Belief that everything should be automated
-    - "I am not technical enough" mindset
-    - Glue work
-  - Career paths people have taken after being a software tester
+    - Wider scope for user personas
-  - How can we make the industry more inclusive and welcoming?
+  - How can we support neurodivergent people better?
-  - What made you decide to come back to software testing?
+  - Promote your self! 😊 (any upcoming talks, conference, etc, your YouTube channel)
 - Outro
 	- What's one piece of advice you would give to women or underrepresented groups who want to have a career in tech?
 	-